The Faces of Curaçao – People you need to meet

 curacao pictures

-The people in Curaçao are really awesome.
+The Curacao people are really awesome.
 Everyone I’ve met was friendly, heartfelt and very talkative.
 This man for example was so friendly to show us his home and if we would have had more time I definitely would have loved to sit there the whole afternoon and talk about life in Curaçao.

 curacao pictures